klaarnut/user-docs/en/glossary.md

 ## L
 **Left Menu**

 The left menus lie on the top left of website editor.
-It's the main menu to switch what you want to edit on your website.
+It's the main menu to switch what you're going to edit the main parts of your website such as templae, design, content, and or email.

 ## M
 **My Site**